Humboldt Research Group

 This independet research group is funded by a Sofja-Kovalevskaja Price of the Humboldt Foundation, which has been awarded to Simone Pika in November 2010.

-Children undergo a gestural phase before they use their first spoken words and use gestural pointing, giving and showing to signal the desire for a specific item and/or joint attention to a specific object.
+Children undergo a gestural phase before they use their first spoken words and use gestural pointing, giving and showing to engage in communicative interactions, to acquire objects and to manipulate the behavior and mental states of others.